exp625/gones/README.md

 ## Usage

 Start the emulator with ``nes romfile.rom``
-The rom file should be valid rom file including iNES header You can build your own rom file with the description below.
+The rom file should be valid rom file including iNES header.
+You can build your own rom file with the description below.

 ## Controls